 Applicants are required to prepare a 600-word (minimum) essay, typed and double spaced, using 12-point Times New Roman font and one-inch margins.
 Applicants should choose a topic of their interest that is relevant to subject matter contained in the MBA in Leadership and Change (e.g., organization development, leadership, organizational culture).
 The essay should represent the applicant's highest level of writing and demonstrate an ability to participate in a rigorous, fast-paced, academic program.

 The MBA in Leadership and Change requires students to complete 10 x 3-credit courses plus a six (6) credit capstone, for a total of 36 semester credits of study needed for graduation.
 Credit toward the degree will be given for courses in which students attain a grade of "C" or better; students are required to maintain a minimum cumulative grade point average of 3.0.
 A maximum of six graduate semester credits may be transferred from another accredited college or university if they meet program requirements and are approved by The College of St. Scholastica.
 The MBA in Leadership and Change program must be completed within seven years, and students must make sufficient academic progress toward the degree during their enrollment.
 Credits more than seven years old as of the date of graduation will not count toward the degree.
 Evidence of regular progress in the program generally means registration in at least one course each semester during the academic year.
 Students will be allowed to register for courses only when they have met course prerequisites and have demonstrated sufficient academic progress toward the degree.
+Following completion of the capstone and before the degree is conferred, students will participate in an end-of-program assessment with a faculty panel.
+One week prior to this session, the Program Director will send the student instructions and scenarios that will be discussed during the assessment.

 Summary of Curriculum (required courses)